 Oludayo has had stints working with the International Criminal Tribunal for the former Yugoslavia (ICTY), the International Criminal Court (ICC) and the International Centre for the Legal Protection of Human Rights (INTERIGHTS).
 He has also worked in private law practice in Nigeria at the Law offices of Adesanya and Akisanya, and R. A. Ogunwole SAN and Co.
-Prior to joining the IHRDA in February 2015, he was with the Rivers State Ministry of Justice in Nigeria.
+Just before joining IHRDA, he was with the Rivers State Ministry of Justice in Nigeria.

-Djeugoue Brice Matial has a BSc in Journalism and Mass Communications from the University of Buea in Cameroon.
-He worked for 9 years as Head of Communications and Programmes at Centre for Assistance to Justice and Animation for Development (CAJAD, Cameroon), before joining IHRDA.
-He has a wealth of experience in matters of communication and publication within the context of human rights and development.
+Brice worked for 9 years as Head of Communications and Programs at Centre for Assistance to Justice and Animation for Development (CAJAD, Cameroon), before joining IHRDA.
+He has a wealth of experience in communication, project grants and program management within the context of human rights and development.

 For a first time visitor or new staff, Cheikh’s bright smile and endearing helpfulness will welcome you at Yundum Airport.
 Together with Fatou and Tamba, Cheikh forms an important part of our institutional memory.Cheikh speaks French, English and some Spanish.

 Prior to joining IHRDA, Sukuta worked with Radville Farms for 11 years.
 At IHRDA, Sukuta is responsible for the landscaping of the Office premises by creating a more peaceful and fresh surrounding that brings out the unique beauty of nature, and the core essence it plays in human development.
 Sukuta knows his plant varieties by name, sight, texture and optimal seasons and serves as compound overseer.